NoroffFEU/fed2-js2-ca-AnnaAaBrekke/README.md

 #### API Integration

-The app communicates with a backend API for handling user authentication, post management, and more:
+The app communicates with a backend API to handle:

-- Register new users
-- Login and JWT token management
+- User registration and login with JWT tokens
 - Create, edit, delete, and fetch posts
+- Follow/unfollow users
+- Comment, reply, and react to posts

 ## Built With